-At the intersection of art and life at The Cosmopolitan, The Chandelier stunning spectacle is a crystal-enshrouded bar -- a living, breathing chandelier.
+At the intersection of art and life at The Cosmopolitan of Las Vegas, The Chandelier stunning spectacle is a crystal-enshrouded bar -- a living, breathing chandelier.

 The tri-level venue seats 500 guests nestled among its shimmering strands of 2 million beaded crystals.
-Its unique design is evidence of The Cosmopolitan's dedication to artwork and showmanship.
+Its unique design is evidence of the dedication to artwork and showmanship.

 Under mixologist Meriena Mercer's direction, The Chandelier houses three unique bar experiences: a high-energy hotspot, sophisticated high-tech cocktail haven and inviting lounge with a feminine touch.